 When we talk about holistic gut health, we include everything from the mouth the anus.
 We don’t break it down into compartments, as an imbalance in one area will result in imbalances in another area.

 Naturopathically, we look at how we are chewing our food, how our stomach is beginning to digest the food, how our small intestines are absorbing nutrients and how efficient our bowel is excreting the remains.
-We also assess our relationship with food as the mind-gut connection can have a dramatic affect how we digest and absorb our food (1).
+We also assess our relationship with food as the mind-gut connection can have a dramatic effect on how we digest and absorb our food (1).
 The mind-gut connection is a huge topic that we will get into another day.

-At the fore front of gut health today is the role of our microbiome and its effect on our entire health.
+At the forefront of gut health, today is the role of our microbiome and its effect on our entire health.
 The term microbiome refers to the bacteria that resides within us.
 This bacteria can have both beneficial and detrimental effects on our health, and getting it into balance is key to complete health.
-In the past few decades science has really put a spotlight on how vital it is to have a microbiome that is thriving within us.(2)
+In the past few decades, science has really put a spotlight on how vital it is to have a microbiome that is thriving within us.(2)

 So where are we going so wrong?

 Despite all of our new found knowledge into gut health, we are seeing digestive disturbances in epic proportions.
-In clinic, digestive health would have to be the number one health complaint that I see and treat.
+In the clinic, digestive health would have to be the number one health complaint that I see and treat.

 People are diagnosed with so many digestive issues.
-Ranging from the more simple conditions such as indigestion, IBS and food intolerances to life altering conditions such as Crohn’s disease, Inflammatory bowel disease and auto immune diseases.
+Ranging from the more simple conditions such as indigestion, IBS and food intolerances to life altering conditions such as Crohn’s disease, Inflammatory bowel disease and autoimmune diseases.